AlexLJC/xtraderbacktest/README.md

 # xtraderbacktest
-This project is a personal backtest system for trading strategy. http://www.xtradernotebook.com/
+This project is a backtest system for trading algo. http://www.xtradernotebook.com/

 # Requirements